Stock Spotlight: QBE Insurance Group Limited (ASX:QBE)

 - Adverse CAT claims.

-- Ongoing prolonged period low interest rates and volatility in credit spreads which affects QBE’s predominately defensive portfolio.
+- Prolonged period of low interest rates and volatility in credit spreads which affects QBE’s predominately defensive portfolio.

 Subscribe to our newsletter